approvals/ApprovalTests.LabVIEW/README.md

 - Make sure you are committing the .approved files and tracking those.
 - Add *.actual to your .gitignore file.
 There is no need to keep track of these files.

+### NOTE on Line Endings

+Often if you are a running a parameterized test - ie a single test VI that has a for loop and runs through multiple sets of inputs - it can be useful to add a line ending at the end so each result shows up on its own line.
+This makes diffing easier.
+That is a great idea.
+However don't just drop the line-ending constant.
+For some reason I was having issues with it on Windows with tests not passing when they should -ie diffing the text files showed no difference.
+I think it has something to do with LabVIEW converting EOLs when it writes to files.
+I will admit I am not expert on this.
+Line endings can get complicated especially when taking into account git autocrlf settings.

+What I can tell you, is if you want each of your parameterized test results on a seperate line, then use a string constant, set it to display slash codes and use \n.
+That seems to work - at least on Windows.
+I haven't tried it on other Operating Systems.
+If you encounter other issues with tests not passing when they should, please enter an issue and I'll look at it.

 ## Contributing

 This is written in LV2020.
 If possible submit your changes in LV2020.
 If you have ideas for improvement, please feel free to open an issue or pull request.
 I will add a .vipc file for necesesary development dependencies (the installed package should have no dependencies).